Super-Protocol/docs/docs/developers/offers/launcher.md

 ## About

 Tunnels Launcher is a pre-configured [provisioner](/developers/fundamentals/tunnels/provisioner) application that automates the deployment of server and client tunnels, essentially the same as GitHub Actions (see [guide](/developers/deployment_guides/tunnels/repo)).
 It's primary purpose to simplify the deployment of tunnels through the [Marketplace GUI](/developers/marketplace) which doesn't yet support custom tunnels deployment.
+Tunnels Launcher uses Super Protocol DNS and SSL certificates.

 At the moment Tunnels Launcher works in two scenarios: deploying Super Chat and deploying static web pages.